 Start the transition gradually.
 Let your child spend short periods of time alone in their new room before making the full transition.
 This can help them adjust to the new environment and make the transition smoother.

 Once you have determined that your child is ready for their own room, the next step is to design a room that is both functional and appealing to your child.
-Here are some tips to consider:
+Here are some tips to consider when figuring out the toddler bed vs twin bed choice:

 1. Consider Your Child's Interests